apache/systemds/spark-mlcontext-programming-guide.md

 {% endhighlight %}

-When a matrix is returned as an output, it is returned as a Matrix object, which is a wrapper around a SystemML MatrixObject.
-As a result, an output Matrix is already in a SystemML representation, meaning that it can be passed as an input with no data conversion penalty.
+When a matrix is returned as an output, it is returned as a Matrix object, which is a wrapper around a SystemDS MatrixObject.
+As a result, an output Matrix is already in a SystemDS representation, meaning that it can be passed as an input with no data conversion penalty.

 As an example, here we read in matrix `x` as an RDD in CSV format.
 We create a Script that adds one to all